davidjosearaujo/dissertation/docs/3GPP Specification/Procedures for the 5G System (5GS) - 23.502.md

 ![[Pasted image 20241017151526.png]]
 **Devices that do not support 5GC NAS** signalling over WLAN access (referred to as "Non-5G-Capable over WLAN" devices, or N5CW devices for short), **may access 5GC** in a PLMN or an SNPN **via a trusted WLAN Access Network** that supports a Trusted WLAN Interworking Function (TWIF).
 The following clause specifies how a N5CW device can be registered to 5GC and how it can send data via a PDU Session.
 ![[Pasted image 20241017151801.png]]
+#### Step 3
+The TWIF creates a 5GC Registration Request message on behalf of the N5CW device.
+The TWIF uses default values to populate the parameters in the Registration Request message, which are the same for all N5CW devices.
+The Registration type indicates "Initial Registration".

+If the TWIF receives a Decorated NAI, in Registration Request message the TWIF send the NAI which corresponds to the HPLMN by removing the decoration, for example NAI=type1.rid678.schid0.useriduser17@ nai.5gc-nn.mnc<MNC_Home>.mcc<MCC_Home>.3gppnetwork.org.